lamyj/odil/documentation/index.rst

 - Implementation of the DICOM web-services (WADO-RS, QIDO-RS, STOW-RS)
 - Conversion to and from `DCMTK`_ data structures.

 Odil builds and run on Linux, macOS and Windows. `Anaconda`_ packages are available for those three platforms.
-Official packages are additionnally available in `Debian`_ and `Ubuntu`_, as well as `unofficial backports`_.
+Official packages are additionally available in `Debian`_ and `Ubuntu`_, as well as `unofficial backports`_.

 Odil is free software: you can redistribute and/or modify it under the terms of the `CeCILL-B license`_.